aras-p/test-fbx-parsers/readme.md

 - Measure One: 290MB file from [Beeple Zero Day](https://developer.nvidia.com/orca/beeple-zero-day) data set.
 - Bistro: three files (117MB, 41MB, 48MB) from [Amazon Lumberyard Bistro](https://developer.nvidia.com/orca/amazon-lumberyard-bistro) data set.

+### Summary

+`ufbx` seems to be overall winner in all aspects.
+It is written very cleanly, is trivial to build (just one source file), has good comments, is _very extensively_ tested, and is very fast.

+FBX SDK is... _not fast_, shall we say.
+Out of the files I tested, it seems to spend most of the time in _cleaning up_ after the import is done
+(in `sdk->Destroy()`), and that is pathologically bad performance in files that have lots of instancing.
+Feels like it does cleanup by removing objects and their relations one-by-one, de-registering the removed relations from all affected objects.
+Probably resulting in quadratic complexity in terms of relation/object count.

+It also can not be safetly multi-threaded, like if you want to parse multiple FBX files on their own threads.
+The SDK documentation is not very clear on this; it says that access to the same `FbxManager` from multiple threads is definitely not safe (fine!), and suggests that you
+_can_ create multiple `FbxManager` objects (fine!), but then if you try to use one of them per each imported file, in parallel, you get random crashes deep from the innards of the SDK.
+Probably has some actually shared / global data.

 ### Notes

+I have only built and tested this code on Windows, with Visual Studio 2022.
+Just do "Open with Visual Studio" on the folder; it goes into regular CMake project mode.

 #### ufbx build options